dabit3/aws-appsync-react-workshop/README.md

 }
 ```

-> Next, let's push the configuration to our account:
+> Next, let's deploy the API into our account:

 ```bash
 amplify push